Blog

 Kampong Chhnang Province © unknown

-Kampng Chhnang consists of two khmer terms, Kampong means “port or harbor” and Chhnang means “pottery”.
+Kampong Chhnang consists of two Khmer terms, Kampong means “port or harbor” and Chhnang means “pottery”.
 Both terms combine together meaning “Port of Pottery or Pottery Harbor”.
 Since ancient times, Kampong Chhnang has been one of Cambodia’s most important ports, providing a significant supply of pottery, stoves, pots, and pans.
 This port is located close to the Tonle Sap River, approximately 91 kilometers from Phnom Penh, and has become one of Cambodia’s provinces, Kampong Chhnang.
-It is so named because ancient people could not find metals to be processed into tools in everyday life, as we do today, therefore only creative producrs made of earthenware, such as stoves, pots, and pans and many other things, because these appliances are the most important objects for daily usage.
+It is so named because ancient people could not find metals to be processed into tools in everyday life, as we do today, therefore only creative producers made of earthenware, such as stoves, pots, and pans and many other things, because these appliances are the most important objects for daily usage.
 After all, this pottery has been produced by Cambodians and people all around the world.
 Many individuals, particularly women, have been manufacturing pottery in the villages, communes, and districts surrounding Tonle Sap Lake, with Kampong Chhnang being the most well-known.
 When done, they are exported around the country via land and water.
 On land, they utilize ox carts for transportation, but on water, they use various types of boats, but water transport is one of the best because it does not cause damage and can load more.
 However, because of the accessibility of the waterway, persons who create stoves, pots, and pans are prepared and frequently sell them at a port next to the Tonle Sap River (around the edge of island, Psar Kdarm).

 That is why this port is always known as Kampong Chhnang.
 However, the port where the pots were sold could only be sold during the dry season, and the rainy season was totally flooded, making trade impossible, so during the French colonial period, people were mobilized to fill the land.
 The river is about 400 meters long and 100 square meters north of Wat Tep Thidaram, known as Wat Yeay Tep, where stoves, pots, and pans are sold during both the dry and wet seasons.
 The filled land for sale the pot products is also called “Lok Chhnang” meaning the Pot for sale, which was later abbreviated as Phsar Chhnang and is still known today.
 Nowadays, Phsar Chhnang has become a modern shopping building, but still retains the name Phsar Chhnang.
 On the other hand, the word Phsar Chhnang has also become the name of Phsar Chhnang village and the name of the Sangkat administrative area, Sangkat Phsar Chhnang.